KZeni/Admin-Bar-Wrap-Fix/readme.txt

 3. What WordPress currently does without this plugin (overlapping items hijack hover and makes things inaccessible, and the user experience is generally broken).

 == Changelog ==

+= 1.0.4 =

+Released August 3rd, 2020

+* Made it so the stylesheet is only included when the admin bar is being shown.
+* Updated to confirm WordPress 5.5 compatibility.
+Minor plugin metadata updates.

 = 1.0.3 =